 - Dribbling urine – If you notice small drops of urine in your dog’s walking path, this could have been because they had trouble getting all of it out when they were outside.

 - More frequent urination – Another reason for urinating in the house is that they have to go more often than usual.
 Frequent urination could be because of the difficulty urinating or that they’re drinking more water.

-- Fever – Because a UTI is an infection, many of them come with a fever.
+Fever – Some urinary issues may come with a fever.
 If your dog is hot to the touch but shivering like they’re cold, this is a good sign of a fever.
-Note, when the infection is located in the bladder, a fever rarely results.
-Rather, if a fever presents, the chances are high that the infection has spread to other, dangerous areas, like the kidney or prostate.

 If your dog strays from their normal behavior in any of these ways, be sure to watch them closely while they go to the bathroom.
 As a final, but acute, symptom:

-Misbehaving Dog or UTI: Understanding the Subtlety of a UTI
+Misbehaving Dog or Urinary Issue: Understanding the Subtlety

 This section is slightly heartbreaking but valuable to know.

 So far, you might be thinking, “Great, these symptoms are easy to spot.”
 But many dog owners are late to identify their dog’s behavior as a bladder problem.
 Think about it, your dog can’t explain that it hurts to pee and that’s why they’re constantly asking to go back outside or peeing a little in the house.
 Instead, you might think that your dog is acting out.

 People have detailed horror stories online of going through housebreaking all over again, even bringing in a trainer when the dog wouldn’t comply.
 Another tried taking away the dog’s water bowl at night to stop the frequent urination.
 All this while their poor pooches were suffering every day, just wishing to be understood.